yuany94/covid-vaccine/README.md

 gephi/US.gephi is the Gephi input file; Figure 1 is produced in this way.

+gephi/viz_simulation.ipynb: code that generates simple version of synthetic networks for Fig S1

 Please download the Gephi software from https://gephi.org/users/download/ and then open US.gephi with Gephi.

 ## code